bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/README.md

 them, so I can have an easier time watching out for them next time.
 Oh and don't forget to `pipenv install` and `pipenv shell`!

+If you get all this figured out, it'd be great if you could also help try to improve the `randomize()` in `BokehGraph` so I can draw vertices that don't overlap (*i.e. stretch goal*).

 Thanks!